Why do some Locks smell bad?

 Can sports cause odors?

-How often should you wash your locs to avoid odors?
+How often should Locks be washed to avoid odors?

 Generally every 2 to 4 weeks depending on your lifestyle.